Skip to main content

 vetoAction blocked entirely

-Terminate on veto
+Terminate on veto (default)

-{"phase":"runtime","payload":{"kind":"terminate","status":"vetoed","message":"Blocked by governance"}}
+{"phase":"terminate","payload":{"status":"vetoed","message":"Blocked by governance"}}

-See events.v1 for the canonical terminate payload.
+See events.v1 for canonical payload shapes.

 Built-in rules